Skills in Demand (SID) Visa

 The amounts payable per applicant are set out as follows:

-A business with turnover of less than $10M will pay $1,200 per nomination per year for a TSS visa.
+A business with turnover of less than $10M will pay $1,200 per nomination per year for a SID visa.
 A business with turnover of more than $10M will pay $1,800 per nominee per year.

 The charge will be calculated according to the number of years for which the visa is required, as set out in the nomination, and will be payable in full at this time.